Characterization of a quantum bus between two driven qubits: Introduction

-In this work, we investigate the effects of dissipation and thermal effects on dressed qubits coupled to a harmonic oscillator.
+In this work, we compare the effects of dissipation and thermal effects on bare and dressed qubits coupled to a harmonic oscillator.
+By dressed qubit, we refer to a qubit driven by an AC field, with the computational basis defined in the frame rotating with the drive frequency, as described in Sec.~\ref{sec:dressed}.
 First, we analyze how the qubit's state can be inferred by measuring a resonance frequency shift of the harmonic oscillator.
 In the dispersive regime, such a measurement corresponds to a quantum nondemolition measurement of the qubit.
 This mechanism has been demonstrated in transmission line resonators~\cite{Blais:2004,Schuster:2005,Wallraff:2005,Gambetta:2006,Gambetta:2008}.
 The effect of dissipation on the system due to its coupling to the environment, modeled as a heat bath, depends on the dressing of the qubit.
-Interestingly, we find that the qualitative form of dissipation differs from that of bare qubits: whereas in bare qubits the steady state is the ground state, corresponding to one of the qubit eigenstates, a dressed qubit relaxes towards a mixed state.
+Interestingly, we find that the qualitative form of dissipation differs from that of bare qubits: whereas in bare qubits the steady state is the ground state, corresponding to one of the qubit eigenstates, a driven qubit, whose eigenstates are given in the rotating frame, relaxes toward a mixed state.
 The latter makes the two logical qubit states symmetric in terms of the unwanted dissipation.
-This may be advantageous since most quantum computing protocols do not differentiate the qualitative properties of the two logical states.
+This may be advantageous for practical data processing protocols, since asymmetric logical states require more complex, asymmetric error models.
 We also demonstrate that the state readout mechanism is more robust for a dressed qubit compared to a bare one, particularly at higher temperatures.
 Following the approach of Refs.~\cite{Blais:2004,Liu:2006,Blais:2007,Srinivasa:2024}, we study how the harmonic-oscillator-mediated coupling can be utilized to implement a two-qubit gate.
+Earlier studies lack a thorough analysis of how thermal effects and other non-idealities influence gate fidelity.
 We show how the thermal occupation of the harmonic oscillator affects the ability to generate qubit-qubit entanglement.
 Additionally, we compare gate fidelities across different model parameters and propose an optimal parameter range for practical implementation.
 Notably, we show that the fidelity exhibits a non-monotonic dependence on the dressing rise time.
 This non-monotonic behavior can be leveraged to enhance fidelity in setups with a finite dressing speed.